CosmicNvim/CosmicNvim/readme.md

-# ✨ CosmicNvim ✨
+# ✨ CosmicNvim

 Welcome!

-CosmicNvim is a lightweight and opinionated Neovim config for web development, specifically designed to provide a  ✨ COSMIC  ✨ programming experience!
+✨ CosmicNvim is a lightweight and opinionated Neovim config for web development, specifically designed to provide a COSMIC programming experience!

 ## 🚀 Stellar Features